BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 $$\lim\limits_{p_s \rightarrow 1}\ln\left( \frac{1}{p_s} \right) = 0.$$

 While we multiply probabilities to figure out the probability of independent events happening together, surprise works differently---it adds up.
-Meaning rolling 5 times 1 and then again 5 times 1 makes us two times surprised comparing rolling 5 times in a row.
-This is because
+Meaning ten 1s in a row is twice as surprising as five 1s in a row, because

 $$\ln{\frac{1}{a \cdot b}} = \ln\frac{1}{a} + \ln\frac{1}{b}.$$